wercker-labs/wercker-blog/source/posts/2013-07-31-Add-hipchat-notifications.md

     after-steps:
         - hipchat-notify:
             token: $HIPCHAT_TOKEN
-            room_id: 628943
+            room-id: 628943
             from-name: wercker
 ```

-The `room_id` variable is obviously the **id** for your HipChat room that you want to send the notifications to.
+The `room-id` variable is obviously the **id** for your HipChat room that you want to send the notifications to.
 The `from-name` is the name you want to designate to the send of the message, which defaults to **wercker**.

 The `$HIPCHAT_TOKEN` can be set as an pipeline variable, which is available for the build pipeline, as well as the deployment pipeline.